Election denial movement in the United States: Notable supporters of the election denial movement

 In 2022, the Brennan Center for Justice at New York University Law School identified several individuals or groups that together were spending tens of millions to support election deniers in that year's midterm elections.
 These included the billionaire couple Richard and Elizabeth Uihlein; Trump's Save America PAC; and Home Depot co-founder Bernard Marcus.
 Former Overstock.com CEO Patrick Byrne said he spent $20 million to convince people that the 2020 election was stolen; he was also a major funder of the 2021 Maricopa County presidential ballot audit that sought but failed to find election fraud in the 2020 presidential election.
 Byrne has been the largest funder of The America Project, which pushes election denial narratives.
 That group was founded by former Trump national security advisor Michael Flynn in 2021, with an agenda that includes undermining trust in elections.
 Byrne, Flynn and others attended a December 2020 Oval Office meeting with Trump to discuss ways to overturn the president's election loss.

 Oracle Corporation founder Larry Ellison joined a November 2020 conference call with Sean Hannity and Senator Lindsey Graham to discuss ways to challenge the legitimacy of the 2020 election.
 By October 2022, Ellison was donating millions of dollars to a SuperPAC to support four Senate candidates who had cast doubt on the 2020 election results.
 The 2022 Dinesh D'Souza film 2000 Mules film falsely alleges unnamed nonprofit organizations associated with the Democratic Party paid "mules" to illegally collect and deposit ballots into drop boxes in five swing states during the 2020 presidential election.

 Some analysts and both Republican and Democratic politicians have suggested that election denial may include an element of grifting to solicit donations from unwitting supporters.
 With an email campaign, Trump raised about $250 million for what he told donors was an "official election defense fund" that did not actually exist.
 By September 2022, a federal grand jury was investigating whether Trump and his allies were soliciting donations on the basis of claims they knew were false, which might violate federal wire fraud laws.
 The Smith special counsel investigation was also examining the fundraising of former Trump attorney Sidney Powell by September 2023.

+The Guardian, in collaboration with Documented, an investigative journalism project, reported that in February 2023 that the Heritage Foundation hosted a conference in Washington D.C. that included nine secretaries of state from Republican-controlled states to discuss "election integrity" issues.
+A lawyer at the foundation (who advocated against mail-in voting during the pandemic) said the policies discussed at the private event would help make "it easy to vote and hard to cheat" and disputed that implementing security measures like voter ID would suppress turnout.